tohidplus/json-response/README.md

 # Laravel API JSON Response

-This package is used to have a cohesive and well-integrated API response to both Laravel and Lumen frameworks.
+This package is used to have a cohesive and well-integrated API response in both Laravel and Lumen frameworks.

 ## Requirements